remichartier/025_selfDrivingCarND_ROS_SystemIntegrationCapstone/WRITE-UP.md

 Waypoints are published to plan Carla’s route around the track. | Waypoints should be published to `/final_waypoints` to plan the vehicle’s path around the track.
 No unnecessary moves (excessive lane changes, unnecessary turning, unprompted stops) should occur.
 As in the Path Planning project, acceleration should not exceed 10 m/s^2 and jerk should not exceed 10 m/s^3.
 Be sure to limit the top speed of the vehicle to the km/h velocity set by the velocity rosparam in `waypoint_loader`.

 - For publication of `/final_waypoints`, I had to modify the original value of `LOOKAHEAD_WPS`, initially set to 250 waypoints.
 However this number of waypoints make the steering and yaw_controller impossible to control the steering, the vehicle would drift and oscillate left and right around the waypoints lane until loosing steering control and drive out of the road.
   - I had to set this constant to 50 waypoints.
 Even something like 75 waypoints would cause the vehicle to drive away off the road later on in the track.
+I really do not know why yet.

 - lane changes / unnecessary turning : Initial steering control using Autoware code (`waypoint_follower`) would be very harsh, due to steering error threshold being too loose.
 (5.0 radians).
 I reduced it to `relative_angle_threshold_(0.1)` in order to trigger more quickly the steering PID control, in Autoware code `pure_pursuit_core.h`
   - I also removed the distance threshold before Autoware code would start to correct steering drift, in `pure_pursuit_core.h`